T3Voila/templavoilaplus/Documentation/T3datastructureExtensions/Introduction/Index.rst

    Description
          Value pointing to a TCEforms preset.
-Used for building of Data Structures with templavoila.
+Used for building of Data Structures with TemplaVoilà Plus.
 Automatically set and controlled.
          This tag only used internally by the mapping tool.

 .. container:: table-row